Toward a Characterization of Simulation Between Arithmetic Theories: Heuristic Constraints

-The point of this formulation is that $EA{+}Con_{\mathcal S}{\vdash}x{\in}R$ is exactly the kind of information that can make simulation possible.
-Lemma~\ref{lemmaConSRImpliesRandomness} shows that it is also necessary.
-So the conjecture says that this necessary condition is also sufficient: simulation occurs exactly in those cases where $EA{+}Con_{\mathcal S}$ already proves the random axiom.
+The point of this formulation is that weak-base relative consistency is the exact kind of information that can make simulation possible.
+Lemma~\ref{lem:consistency-implies-randomness} shows that provable relative consistency also forces $EA{+}Con_{\mathcal S}$ to prove the random axiom.
+Thus failure of $EA{+}Con_{\mathcal S}$ to prove $x{\in}R$ unconditionally rules out the weak-base relative-consistency explanation.
+This no-access obstruction is incorporated into the master consequence theorem for \textbf{HRC} below, even though the biconditional threshold in Conjecture~\ref{conj:kolmogorov-hardness} is stated in terms of relative consistency.